cmelgarejo/go-gql-server/README.md

 - [GQLGen](https://gqlgen.com/) for building GraphQL servers without any fuss
   - `go run github.com/99designs/gqlgen init`

+## Development with docker

+Just run it with `docker-compose`:

+`$ docker-compose run dev`

+And you'll have your server running with `realize` for your development joy.

 ## Deployment

 Use docker, swarm or kubernetes, GCP, AWS, DO, you name it.

+Running `prod.dockerfile` will build a multistaged build that will give you a slim image containing just the gql-server executable.

+### With `docker-compose`

+`$ docker-compose build prod`

+or

+`$ docker-compose run prod`

+### Build from the `prod.dockerfile`

+`docker build -f docker/prod.dockerfile -t go-gql-server.prod ./`